 The MinuteDock API lets you read and write your account's time tracking and organisation data programmatically.
 You can use it to log Time Entries, pull reports, sync Contacts, Projects, and Tasks with another system, or build a custom integration on top of your MinuteDock data.

-Each User has their own API key.
-Requests made with your key act as you, so they respect the same Permissions and Contact visibility you have inside MinuteDock.
+Requests to the API are authenticated as a User.
+Whatever you use acts as you, so it respects the same Permissions and Contact visibility you have inside MinuteDock.

 Read the full API documentation